Why an Australian scientist is finding out more about Lake Geneva

 Iconic Lake Geneva is not only beautiful, with huge cultural value for the people around it, but it is also a “fascinating open-air laboratory”, says Australian environmental engineering professor Andrew Barry.
-The research he and his team at the Swiss Federal Institute of Technology Lausanne (EPFL) are doing in this lake could help us understand more about climate change and the impact of human activity on water resources not only here but also elsewhere in the world.
+The research he and his team at the Swiss Federal Institute of Technology Lausanne (EPFL) are doing in this lake could help us understand more about climate change and the impact of human activity on water resources all over the world.

 Professor Andrew Barryexternal link, originally from Brisbane, Australia, joined EPFL in 2005.
 He currently heads EPFL’s Environmental Engineering Institute.
 Since September 2018 he has also been interim Dean of its School of Architecture, Civil and Environmental Engineering (ENAC), which joins these three disciplines.
 That, he says is one of the reasons why he came to Lausanne.